TV and Film Props

 Most of the show`s challenges take place in someone`s back garden, complete with shed, eccentric-looking caravan and one of our model milking cows.

 Hosted by comedians Greg Davies and Alex Horne, the show takes a handful of comedians – which in this 10th series includes Daisy May Cooper, Johnny Vegas, Katherine Parkinson, Mawaan Rizwan and Richard Herring.
-Then challenges them to compete in various absurd and pointless tasks set by Horne, with the aim of impressing “Taskmaster” Davies.
+They then challenge the contestants to compete in various absurd and pointless tasks set by Horne, with the aim of impressing “Taskmaster” Davies.

 Our fully functioning model milking cow frequently appears throughout the series.
 And in the very first episode; Daisy May Cooper whilst dressed as her own superhero creation Achievement Woman; unceremoniously makes her “disappear” by putting her through a hedge – in order to complete a task of making the largest object properly vanish…?